jlacko/RCzechia/README.md

 The project is actively maintained, and ideas & suggestions to improve the package are greatly welcome.
 Should you feel more at ease with old fashioned email than the GitHub ticketing system - do drop me a line.

+But raising an issue is preferable, as I am human and I forget; GitHub does not suffer from such a failing, and will keep on reminding me till the sun and moon are darkened, and the stars no longer shine.

 More detailed information can be found in the [CONTRIBUTING](CONTRIBUTING.md) document.

 ## Code of Conduct